allthingslinux/mod-handbook/README.md

 Example: A conversation in #linux has derailed into an off-topic discussion about favorite movies.

 A gentle redirection can help here:
 `"Hey everyone, let's try to keep #linux focused on Linux and tech topics.
-Feel free to continue the movie discussion in ⁠off-topic!"`
+Feel free to continue the movie discussion in #off-topic!"`

 The key in chat is to keep your interventions brief and positive.
 Aim to guide the conversation back on track without being overly disruptive.
 If a situation can't be resolved with a quick comment or two, it's probably time to move the culprit users to a ticket.